I have always seen those images online.

 The surreal view of a hundred balloons

-However, I kept looking around and marvel at the sight of these glowing flickering balloons moving through the sky, and the incredible Cappadocia rock formations just right below, in its jagged odd shapes catching the morning light.
+However, I kept looking around and marvel at the sight of these glowing and flickering Turkish hot air balloons moving through the sky, and the incredible Cappadocia rock formations just right below, in its jagged odd shapes catching the morning light.

 Traverse through the Canyon